 On this page, you can pull up the data for CPI-U (select the first box under “Price Indexes”) and manually calculate how the average CPI-U has changed.
-You’ll add up all the numbers from September 2017 through August 2018 (don’t include the “Half1” and “Half2” numbers), and divide by 12 to get the average (in this case, 294.28).
+You’ll add up all the numbers from September 2019 through August 2020 (don’t include the “Half1” and “Half2” numbers), and divide by 12 to get the average (in this case, 257.72).
 Then you’ll do the same thing for September 2018 through August 2019 (you’ll get an average of 254.016).
-The difference between those two numbers is 4.736, which is 1.9 percent higher than 294.28.
-So as Harry explains here, we increase 85,000 by 1.9 percent — which results in 86,615 — and then round to the nearest $1,000.
-That gives us an income threshold of $87,000, which is the lower bound of “high-income” as of 2020.
+The difference between those two numbers is 3.705, which represents a 1.46% increase from the 254.016 average CPI-U for September 2018 to August 2019.

-For people with income above $87,000 ($174,000 for a couple) in 2020, Part B premiums for 2020 range from $202.40/month to $491.60/month.
+For people with income above $87,000 ($174,000 for a couple) in 2020, Part B premiums for 2020 ranged from $202.40/month to $491.60/month.

-2020 premium surcharge is based on 2018 tax return; you can appeal it if your income has changed
+2022 premium surcharge is based on 2020 tax return; you can appeal it if your income has changed